 Urgency – Always communicate a level of urgency, especially on instant message platforms.
 Always ask, ‘is this a good time?’ before sending a request that will take time.
 Be specific with time frames – “I need some help with X by X, is this possible?”
 Respect the DND mode when it’s on, use another form of communication if it’s urgent.

 Negotiation – Avoid emails when you need a ‘yes’, most people see email as non-urgent.
 If you are entering into a negotiation, verbal communication is always best.

-Off hours – Don’t and we repeat, don’t send emails or instant messages out of hours if it’s not urgent and you can email or respond later.
+After hours – Don’t and we repeat, don’t send emails or instant messages out of hours if it’s not urgent and you can email or respond later.
 If you are working unusual hours caption your email with “I’m working flexible hours, I do not expect you to respond to this immediately” If you can use the scheduling tool.

-In the digital and remote working world this is heightened.
+In the digital and remote working world, this is heightened.
 We hope these tips ensure you are as productive and connected as ever.

 Readers also enjoyed 5 Things Leaders Should Do To Ace Remote Meetings